FORTH-ModelBasedTracker/mocapnet_rosnode/README.md

 catkin_make
 ```

-This will create a link to the rgbd_acquisition ROSNode in your workspace
-You can stream your webcam using
+This will create a link to the [rgbd_acquisition ROSNode](https://github.com/AmmarkoV/RGBDAcquisition/tree/master/3dparty/ROS/rgbd_acquisition) in your workspace and allow you to stream your webcam (/dev/video0) using

 ```
 roslaunch rgbd_acquisition rgb_acquisition.launch moduleID:=V4L2 deviceID:=/dev/video0 width:=640 height:=480 framerate:=30